Patrizia SE: Criticism

-Awards
+Recognition

 Patrizia has received many awards over the years.
 Amongst the most notable are the two awards received for the redesign of the Mövenpick Hotel, in 2016, Patrizia won the Deal of the Decade (2006-2016) from PropertyEU.
 Patrizia received the MSCI 2018 for Best Performing Balanced Fund based on three-year NAV-level returns.
 In 2019, Patrizia received the MSCI award ‘Best Performing Balanced Fund in the PEPFI Index’ for The PanEuropean Property Limited Partnership (‘PanEuropean’).
 It was the second year in a row that Patrizia had received the award.

 In February 2020, Wolfgang Egger received the ULI European Leadership Award.
 The award recognises industry leaders in Europe who have made significant contributions to urban development and real estate, along with civic and social endeavours.

 In October 2021, the Patrizia Hanover Property Unit Trust won the AREF Investors’ Award for Outstanding Achievement, for thinking outside the box on how the fund could achieve net zero carbon and leadership in this area.